Should you buy ethical brands owned by unethical companies? Check out the evidence below, then decide!

 When it comes to clean beauty, Origins may be a brand that many trust thanks to the natural ingredients used to make their products.
 But considering the brand was founded by the son of Estee Lauder, Leonard Lauder, I’ve not convinced that the ethics of this brand are as clean as its products claim to be!

-The vegetarian brand may market itself as being kind to the planet thanks to their use of minimal packaging and their pledge to plant trees.
-But the brand is far from cruelty-free.
 Though they claim to not believe in testing on animals, promoting the power of nature and the proof of science, their parent company is Estee Lauder.
 Not only is this company widely known for testing on animals, it was also involved in a major lawsuit for making false claims.
-Specifically, they stated certain creams could deliver results – but there was no proof they could!
-Would you trust such a brand?
+Specifically, they stated certain creams could deliver results.
+But there was no proof they could!
+Oh, and did I mention that Estee Lauder is deeply involved in supporting the genocide in Gaza?
+YIKES!

 Of course, Origins also sells its products in stores in mainland China, where animal testing is made mandatory for most imported cosmetics.
 It’s no surprise Origins is not certified as being cruelty-free by any organisation.